General

 What is tree shaking, and how does it help with the performance of a web application?

-Tree shaking is a technique used in JavaScript module bundlers, like Webpack or Vite, to remove unused code from the final bundled output.
+Tree shaking is a technique used in JavaScript module bundlers, to remove unused code from the final bundled output.

 Main benefits include: